 He has performed major cello concertos with many British orchestras, as well as contemporary concertos by John Bevan Baker and Tom David Wilson.
-He has been invited to perform chamber music throughout Europe and is a founder member of the Atelier Quartet and Nuska Ensemble.
-Findlay was invited to perform in a series of masterclasses at the Barenboim-Said Akademie in Berlin.
-He has performed alongside the Doric String Quartet at the Mendelssohn on Mull Festival and has given chamber performances this season at Wigmore Hall, Royal Festival Hall, and the Pierre Boulez Saal.
+He has been invited to perform chamber music throughout Europe and is a founder member of the Carsaig Quartet.
+They have performed across the UK, broadcast on National German Radio and been invited for residencies in association with Britten-Pears Young Artist Programme, McGill University Montreal, Musethica, and the Mendelssohn on Mull Festival.
+He has performed alongside the Doric, Edinburgh and Sacconi String Quartets and has given chamber performances recently at Wigmore Hall, Royal Festival Hall, St. Martin-in-the-Fields, and Pierre Boulez Saal in Berlin.

 Findlay has toured Europe and China as an orchestral musician, and was principal cello of NYOS Scotland at the BBC Proms.
-He has performed with the European Union Youth Orchestra and has played leading roles with every Royal College of Music orchestra.
+He has played with the European Union Youth Orchestra, BBC Symphony Orchestra, English National Opera Orchestra, and has been Principal Cello of every Royal College of Music orchestra.

 Findlay is the Cello and Composition Scholar at St. Paul’s, Knightsbridge, where he frequently performs and writes for the resident professional choir.
-He is also Resident Cellist at W. E. Hill & Sons, where he has the opportunity to play and critique the finest antique and modern instruments.
+He is also Resident Cellist at W. E. Hill & Sons, where he has the opportunity to play and critique the finest modern and antique instruments.